 The word “doula” is ancient Greek for “woman’s servant.”
 In the modern context, a doula is a trained non-medical person who attends to the mother’s needs (as well as her extended family) before, during and after childbirth by providing information, physical assistance and emotional support.
 In a sense, a doula “mothers the mother.”

 For more information on doula services, please contact Suzanne de Leon, Executive Director, at 210-222-0988.

-Pregnancy Services is a program for women and men who are expecting a child or who are parenting a child under 24 months.
+Pregnancy and New Parent Support Program is a program for women and men who are expecting a child or who are parenting a child under 24 months.
 Our compassionate staff is ready to walk beside you and assist you in welcoming your little one and accomplishing your goals.
 Services include counseling, parenting education, and case management – including resources and referrals assistance.
 Our services can be delivered through individual, couple or family sessions.
 All services are free and confidential and can be offered in our office or in your home.
 Call our office at (210) 455-6105 for more information or to schedule an appointment.